-The actual point Paul is making for us in verses 28 and 29 is in reference to the prior 20 verses.
+The actual point Paul is making for us in verses 28 and 29 is in reference to the context of the prior 20 verses.
 A circumcised heart in practice, is doing what the Law requires with love and humility, which shows we have God’s Laws written on our hearts, verses 14 and 15 of Romans 2.
 If they are written on our hearts we will want to obey/keep His Laws from our “circumcised heart”, out of love.
 The inward desire of obedience from the ‘heart and soul’ is what God sees.
 The outward “appearance of obedience” that man sees can be deceptive.
 Any man can be circumcised in the flesh, but that does not mean he truly loves God and is faithful from his heart.
 Paul is telling us that it is the heart that matters most.
 Not having a circumcised heart is walking in stubbornness after our own ways and desires.
 It has always been the will of God that his people are to have a circumcised heart ~

 What does the text say?